DS-Discovery/ds-discovery.github.io/Projects/Data Visualization/Data Visualisation for Covid-19 Free online Platform.md

 title: Data Visualisation for Covid-19 Free online Platform
 parent: Data Visualization
 grand_parent: Projects
-nav_order: 0
+nav_order: 3
 ---

-## Data Visualisation for Covid-19 Free online Platform
+# Data Visualisation for Covid-19 Free online Platform
-*Partner:Anna OLeary, BioXplor Inc*
+*Partner: Anna OLeary, BioXplor Inc, Non-Profit*

+## Overview
-### Overview
+### Project Description

-1) design & build a modern dashboard to show a summary behind various Covid-19 Ontologies powered by Biomedical Literature (gene, drug, disease, source, author, applications, gene mutations etc)
+Design & build a modern dashboard to show a summary behind various Covid-19 Ontologies powered by Biomedical Literature (gene, drug, disease, source, author, applications, gene mutations etc)
+### Expected Deliverable
+Web Dashboard
+### What would a successful semester look like to you?
+Achieving the set goals and be proud of your work

 ## Data